-DART's RideShare Delaware Program offers:

-- Free ridematching services for commuters working or living in Delaware as well as for parents of Delaware school students - A Guaranteed Ride Home (GRH) benefit, which is provided for registered commuters actively ridesharing to work - Vanpool services and information - Transportation benefit assistance to employers in Delaware
+- DART's RideShare Delaware Program offers: - Free ridematching services for commuters working or living in Delaware as well as for parents of Delaware school students - A Guaranteed Ride Home (GRH) benefit, which is provided for registered commuters actively ridesharing to work - o Vanpool services and information - Transportation benefit assistance to employers in Delaware

-- Private Ride-Sharing/Ride-Hailing Delaware is now among more than 30 states with new, statewide laws for mobile app-based ride-sharing/ridehailing platforms like Uber or Lyft.
+Private Ride-Sharing/Ride-Hailing - Delaware is now among more than 30 states with new, statewide laws for mobile app-based ride-sharing/ride-hailing platforms like Uber or Lyft.
 In 2014 Uber launched UberPOOL in Delaware, which enables people going to the same place at the same time to share the journey.
-In 2015, Uber started providing ride-sharing/ride-hailing service in the Sussex County resort towns of Rehoboth Beach, Dewey Beach and Bethany Beach.
-Currently both Uber and Lyft provide ride-sharing/ride-hailing service in various parts of Sussex County. - Seasonal Shuttle Service Seasonal service focused on providing local connections between the park and ride facilities and local resort area destinations, thus encouraging visitors to park once and use the convenient shuttle service to avoid congestion. - Potential for Additional Shuttle Service P3 opportunities are possible if incentives are provided to encourage local businesses and community organizations to provide local shuttle service option for their patrons and residents.
+In 2015, Uber started providing ridesharing/ride-hailing service in the Sussex County resort towns of Rehoboth Beach, Dewey Beach and Bethany Beach.
+Currently both Uber and Lyft provide ride-sharing/ride-hailing service in various parts of Sussex County.

+- Seasonal Shuttle Service Seasonal service focused on providing local connections between the park and ride facilities and local resort area destinations, thus encouraging visitors to park once and use the convenient shuttle service to avoid congestion. - Potential for Additional Shuttle Service Public-Private Partnership opportunities (discussed later under Fiscal Solutions) are possible if incentives are provided to encourage local businesses and community organizations to provide local shuttle service option for their patrons and residents.